natrestrepo/Project-ML---Horse-Racing/README.md

 A dashboard using databrick was created: https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2076258431253745/4211955669654020/8071911021850060/latest.html

+Please read the pdf file to a detailed and organized development of the project.
+The jupyter notebook containes the code used to process the data and apply models.

 This project was done during the Big Data course at University of Waterloo.
 The following persons were contributors to the project:
 - Horacio Lovo
 - Natalia Restrepo